-Joe Roth is the majority owner of the Seattle Sounders FC.
-His vision to establish Seattle as the soccer capital of the U.S. was a significant catalyst in the success of Sounders FC over the first four years in Major League Soccer.
+Owner of Seattle Sounders FC, Joe Roth’s vision to establish Seattle as the soccer capital of the U.S. was a signifcant catalyst in the success of Sounders FC over its first eight years in Major League Soccer.
 His foresight has also led to his long-standing achievement in the film and entertainment industry.

-As founder of Roth Films, Inc., his recent films include producer of OZ: The Great and Powerful with Director Sam Raimi for Disney, Snow White and the Huntsman with Director Rupert Sanders for Universal and Alice in Wonderland for Disney with Director Tim Burton starring Johnny Depp.
-His cur- rent productions include Maleficent starring Angelina Jolie for Disney, and Million Dollar Arm starring Jon Hamm for Disney.
+As founder of Roth Films, Inc., his recent films include producer of OZ: The Great and Powerful with Director Sam Raimi for Disney, Snow White and the Huntsman with Director Rupert Sanders for Universal and Alice in Wonderland for Disney with Director Tim Burton, starring Johnny Depp.
+Additional productions include Maleficent, starring Angelina Jolie for Disney, and Million Dollar Arm, starring Jon Hamm for Disney.

 He has also directed six films, the most recent include America’s Sweethearts, Christmas with the Kranks and Freedomland.

 In 2004, Roth was the Emmy Award-nominated producer of the 76th Annual Academy Awards, which received 10 Emmy Award® nominations, including one for Outstanding Variety, Music or Comedy Special, and won an Emmy for Outstanding Directing for a Variety, Music or Comedy Program.